 The Computer and Information Science (CIS) program gives students a variety of options to prepare for a career in information technology (IT).
-Earn one of five Associate in Applied Science degrees in application and technical support, game animation and design, game programming and development and software development.
+Earn one of six Associate in Applied Science degrees in application and technical support, game animation and design, game programming and development and software development.
 Over fifteen certifications are also available for students interested in taking specialized courses to update their skills.

 CIS courses are designed to give professionals working outside the IT field the knowledge to utilize current and emerging technologies required for their jobs.
 A few recent course additions include: AI Technical Essentials, Swift Programming Language, AR and VR Development, Introduction to Human-Computer, Interaction and Data Analytics and Visualization.